 There are many situations where bookings should be conditional on the availability of a single resource, like a specific conference room.
 In this case, you can create Panel meetings to allow Customers to book a time with both the User and the resource.
 Time slots will only be offered when both the User and the resource are available.

-- Now move on to the Label and instructions section.
+- Go to the Label and instructions section of the Master page.
 Here you can define the Public labels and Selection instructions for your Master page.
-You should define what a Panel member represents.
-Click Save.
+You should define what a Panel member represents here.

-- Move on to the Public content section and define the information that Customers will see when they visit your Master page.
+- Go to the Public content section of the Master page and define the information that Customers will see when they visit your Master page.

-You are all set!
+You're all set!
 When Customers visit your Master page, they will only see time slots when the User and resource are available.

 When you use a Master page using Team or panel pages, you can generate one-time links which are good for one booking only.

 One-time links eliminate any chance of unwanted repeat bookings.
 A Customer who receives the link will only be able to use it for the intended booking and will not have access to your underlying Booking page.
 One-time links can be personalized, allowing the Customer to pick a time and schedule without having to fill out the Booking form.